DevDero/simple-DNA-analyzer/README.md

 # Simple DNA Analyzer

-A simple program consisting of an interface visualizing 2D DNA strands and analyse basic infromation about their content.
+A simple program consisting of an interface to visualize 2D DNA strands and analyze basic information about their content.

 ## Features